 https://vimeo.com/557927481

-And here is an article you can read (for free) from the British organization Wonkhe.@Colin Madland is there a reason to embed the article here, and not just link to it?)
+And here is an article you can read (for free) from the British organization Wonkhe.

+Prote: add embedded article (@Colin Madland is there a reason to embed the article here, and not just link to it?)

 Open educational resources, or OER, refers to freely accessible and openly licensed educational materials that can be used, shared, and modified without cost.
 These resources include a variety of digital assets such as textbooks, lecture notes, multimedia content, and assessment tools.
 The key features of OER include their open licenses, which typically allow users to retain, reuse, revise, remix, and redistribute the content (Wiley, n.d.):